Lodge & Resort

 Available golf plans include the Scotsman package, which is offered Sunday through Thursday.
 It includes one night's stay, two days of unlimited golf, breakfast or lunch and one cocktail per person.
 The Tee for Two package, available Sunday through Wednesday, provides two nights lodging, three days of golf, two breakfasts or two lunches, two dinners and two cocktails.

 The Great Escape is a weekend package good for two nights' lodging, three days of golf, Friday fish fry, breakfast or lunch on Saturday, a prime rib dinner buffet on Saturday night and brunch on Sunday.
 The package also includes four cocktails.

 While the Johnsons keep working on improvements, the staff at Coachman's will continue to do what it does best-package unlimited golf with all the amenities a resort has to offer.
 It's a package deal.
-Among the Coachman Golf Resort's amenities are a collection of three challenging signature golf courses, delicious American cuisine, and several types of massage therapy sessions.
+Among the Coachman Golf Resort's amenities are a collection of three challenging signature golf courses and delicious American cuisine.